 What the new law requires.
 Under the new law, each public company would be required to have a minimum of one woman on its board of directors by the close of 2019.
 That minimum would increase to two by December 31, 2021, if the corporation has five directors, and to three women directors if the corporation has six or more directors.
 The law expressly provides that a corporation may increase the number of directors on its board to comply (which may or may not be permitted under a company’s organizational documents without a shareholder vote).
+Under the new law, if a women director holds a seat for at least a portion of the year, it is not considered a violation.
 The law also requires reports to be published on the website of the California Secretary of State reflecting the level of compliance with these provisions, along with the number of corporations moving in or out of the state and the number going private.
 The legislation also authorizes the imposition of fines for violations of the new law in the amounts of $100,000 for the first violation, and $300,000 for each subsequent violation.
 Failure to timely file board member information with the Secretary of State is also subject to a fine of $100,000.
 Any publicly held corporation (defined as a corporation listed on a major US stock exchange) with principal executive offices, as reported on the corporation’s 10-K, located in California would be subject to the new law, whether incorporated in California or elsewhere.

 Potential legal challenges.
 According to the SF Chronicle, over “two dozen organizations officially oppose the bill, stating in a coalition letter that it prioritizes a single element of diversity and violates the U.S. constitution.”
 The coalition includes every variety of Chamber of Commerce in California.
 So don’t be surprised to see a court challenge materialize.